-One of the biggest areas for marketing improvement is better utilization of remarketing campaigns for known leads: how to offer content more effectively that individuals should be receiving and how to tailor that content more appropriately.
+One of the biggest areas for marketing improvement is a better utilization of remarketing campaigns for known leads: how to offer content more effectively than individuals should be receiving and how to tailor that content more appropriately.
 In this week’s whiteboard session, multi-channel marketing takes center stage as one of the best practices that can revitalize your marketing.

 In my last blog post, I wrote about some of the essential characteristics that I look for while hiring new marketing technologists.
-In order to create a new multi-channel nurture system that that resonate with your audience in scalable ways, you’ll need to have the mind of a martech: a combination of an analytical mindset, software or web development experience, and digital marketing DNA.
+In order to create a new multi-channel nurture system that resonates with your audience in scalable ways, you’ll need to have the mind of a martech: a combination of an analytical mindset, software or web development experience, and digital marketing DNA.
 This union of marketing skills is what helps martechs create successful, robust, and scalable implementations such as in the case of multi-channel marketing.